Unlock Nature’s Best - Discover Our Range of

 Moderate Stages

 In this phase, the symptoms become more prominent.
 Additionally, the level of discomfort you experience increases.
-The discoloration of your toenail becomes more noticeable, and over time, it may start to emit an unpleasant smell.
+Wondering, “why do my toenails smell?”
+In short, the discoloration of your toenail becomes more noticeable, and over time, it may start to emit an unpleasant smell.
 If the fungus is superficial, the nail may have a white powdery surface.
 When the nail bed is damaged, the discomfort increases to the point that even walking becomes difficult.

 Later Stages